The Academy Teachers

 • http://www.francisleclerc.ca

-Julien Donati, director: guitar.
+Julien Donati : guitar.

 • A native of NDG, Julien has been a regular student for more than 15 years before becoming the director in 2017.